MicrosoftDocs/customer-insights/ci-docs/data/dialog-with-data.md

 ms.custom: bap-template
 ---

-# Have a dialog with data using Copilot in Customer Insights (preview)
+# Have a dialog with data using Copilot in Customer Insights - Data (preview)

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]